Bertin-fap/HalApyJson/README.md

 # HalApyJson
-## Product Name
+## Description
-Toolbox of utilities to compute the geomagmetic field.
+A light interface to query HAL through its API.

 ## Installation
 Run the following to install: